Manila Ocean Park takes pride in being the pioneering ocean theme park of the country.

 The feeling of little mouths feasting on my feet initially felt ticklish but soon felt good when I got used to it.
 The fish spa, surprisingly, turned out to be a relaxingly unique "treatment."

-I have read some articles though saying that this type of attraction is abusive to fishes because what they need is real food plus they can get infection from nibbling all those feet.
+I have read some articles though saying that this type of attraction is abusive to fishes because what they need is real food plus they can get an infection from nibbling all those feet.
 It's totally up to you if you would like to avail of this.

 6. Trip to Antarctica

 The Trip to Antarctica is a walk-through exhibit that allows visitors to learn more about the continent.
 There is a penguin exhibit where guests can see live penguins in person.
-There is also a Christmas Village wherein guests can walk on ice and enjoy snow.
+There is also a Christmas Village wherein guests can walk on ice and enjoy the snow.

 I actually mixed feeling about this station because I thought the penguins looked pitiful.
-While there is a pool where the penguins can swim, I think what they really need is real snow and ice as playground.
+While there is a pool where the penguins can swim, I think what they really need is real snow and ice as a playground.

-7. Sea lion and Bird Shows
+7. Sealion and Bird Shows

 I think our eyes needed a rest from all the fishes and sea creatures, so we went to see the sea lion and bird shows next.